 Wholesale Banking provides a wide range of credit, capital markets, investment banking, merchant banking and research products and services to government, institutional, corporate and retail clients in Canada and in key markets around the world.

 Results (1)

-For additional segmented information, see the notes to the interim consolidated financial statements.
-For additional information, see the "Non-GAAP measures" section.
-(1)(2)
+(1) For additional segmented information, see the notes to the interim consolidated financial statements.

 Financial overview